 HTTPS requests cap

-This mode cumulatively monitors the total number of HTTPS requests for a domain name over a specified period.
-When the accumulated number of requests exceeds the threshold that you set, the cap rule is triggered.
-This feature is useful for controlling spending on HTTPS requests within a strict budget.
+Monitors the accumulated number of HTTPS requests for a domain name over a specified period.
+The cap is triggered when the total requests exceed your threshold.
+This mode is useful for controlling HTTPS request costs within a fixed budget.

 Parameter | Description |